How Freeze Drying Works: Tips for beginners

 Loading The Freeze Dryer:

-Arrange the pre-frozen food on trays in a single layer, ensuring there’s enough space for air circulation.
+Arrange the pre-frozen food on trays in a single layer, so that there’s enough space for air circulation.
 Load the trays into the freeze dryer.

 03